-Reverse Engineering is a process useful for creating the data models from database or scripts.
+Reverse Engineering is a process useful for creating data models from databases or scripts.
 Data modeling tools have options to connect to the database by which we can reverse engineer a database into a data model.

-An entity can be split into many entities (sub-entities) and grouped based on some characteristics and each sub entity will have attributes relevant to that entity.
+An entity can be split into many entities (sub-entities) and grouped based on some characteristics and each sub-entity will have attributes relevant to that entity.
 These entities are called subtype entities.
-The attributes which are common to these entities are moved to a super (higher) level entity, which is called as supertype entity.
+The attributes which are common to these entities are moved to a super (higher) level entity, which is called a supertype entity.

 Consider any system where people use some kind of resources and compete for them.
-The non-computer examples for preemptive scheduling the traffic on the single lane road if there is emergency or there is an ambulance on the road the other vehicles give path to the vehicles that are in need.
-The example for preemptive scheduling is people standing in queue for tickets.
+The non-computer examples for preemptive scheduling the traffic on the single-lane road if there is an emergency or there is an ambulance on the road the other vehicles give a path to the vehicles that are in need.

-Star Schema: Well in star schema you just enter your desired facts and all the primary keys of your dimensional tables in Fact table.
+Star Schema: Well in star schema you just enter your desired facts and all the primary keys of your dimensional tables in the Fact table.
 And fact tables primary is the union of its all dimension table key.
-In star schema dimensional tables are usually not in BCNF form.
+In a star schema, dimensional tables are usually not in BCNF form.

-Snow Flake: Its almost like starschema but in this our dimension tables are in 3rd NF, so more dimensions tables.
-And these dimension tables are linked by primary, foreign key relation.
+Snow Flake: It's almost like star-schema but in this, our dimension tables are in 3rd NF, so more dimensions tables.
+And these dimension tables are linked by primary, foreign key relations.

-In datastage server jobs, can we use sequential filestage for a lookup instead of hashed filestage.
-If yes, then what’s the advantage of a Hashed File stage over sequential filestage
+In Datastage server jobs, can we use a sequential file stage for a lookup instead of a hashed file stage?
+If yes, then what’s the advantage of a Hashed File stage over a sequential file stage.

-search is faster in hash files as you can directly get the address of record directly by hash algorithm as records are stored like that but in case of sequential file u must compare all the records.
+Search is faster in hash files as you can directly get the address of record directly by the hash algorithm as records are stored like that but in the case of a sequential file, u must compare all the records.

 Denormalization is used when there are a lot of tables involved in retrieving data.
-Denormalization is done in dimensional modelling used to construct a data ware house.
-This is not usually done for data bases of transactional systems.
+Denormalization is done in dimensional data modeling used to construct a data warehouse.
+This is not usually done for databases of transactional systems.

 There are three basic elements in ER models:

-In general all organization data bases are normalized to 3nf in order to remove redundancy and efficient access.
-A data base can also be created without normalization.
-Hence it is not a mandatory that a database should be in 3nf.
+In general, all organization databases are normalized to 3nf in order to remove redundancy and efficient access.
+A database can also be created without normalization.
+Hence it is not mandatory that a database should be in 3nf.